 = the worst

-Aimed squarely at the SME and freelance space, FreeAgent has developed a reputation for developing unfussy software that is simple to use and has a very intuitive User Interface (UI).
+Aimed squarely at the SME and freelance market, FreeAgent has developed a reputation for developing unfussy software that is simple to use and has a very intuitive User Interface (UI).

-Xero has an excellent interface but due to the extra functions available in the software, it is naturally a little more complicated.
-RTI reporting is simple and the UI is clean and uncluttered.
+Xero has an excellent interface, but due to the extra functions available in the software, it is naturally a little more complicated.
+However, RTI reporting is simple, and the UI is clean and uncluttered.

-Since producing its online offering, QuickBooks has come in for some criticism of its UI, some of which is justified.
-Bridging the gap between small and medium companies, the software is perhaps aimed more at professional finance users (such as accountants and bookkeepers) so some of its functions are a little harder to understand and find.
+QuickBooks has come in for some criticism of its UI, some of which is justified.
+Bridging the gap between small and medium companies, the software is perhaps aimed more at professional finance users (such as accountants and bookkeepers), so some of its functions are harder to understand and find.

-Brightpay is a professional payroll service offering, and as such, has a myriad of functions and services.
-This means that the interface is less developed than the others and naturally is more difficult to use for the business owner who may only need it to produce payroll once a month but it is perfect if you are doing payroll all-day, every-day.
+Brightpay is a professional payroll service offering.
+It has a myriad of functions and services, which means the interface is less developed than the others and naturally is more difficult to use for the business owner who may only need it to produce payroll once a month.
+Still, it is perfect if you are doing payroll all day, every day.

 Round 2 – Features.
 The winner is ….BrightPay

 FreeAgent suffers a little on the functionality scores but for understandable reasons.
-The software is specifically aimed at smaller businesses who may only have a few employees and that will not need the vast functionality of BrightPay.
-Consequently, functionality is sacrificed to make the UI more intuitive and the price cheaper.
+First, the software is specifically aimed at smaller businesses that may only have a few employees and will not need the extended functionality of BrightPay.
+Consequently, functionality is sacrificed to make the UI more intuitive and cheaper.

 Round 3 – Connectivity.
 The winner is ….Xero

 One of the biggest advantages of using online software is the ability to connect with other online software and service providers by simply changing a few settings or downloading their app.
-It is also important to note that arguably the biggest drain on the time of any payroll staff is servicing enquiries from employees and we are awarding extra points here for having self-serve options.
+It is also important to note that arguably the biggest drain on the time of any payroll staff is servicing enquiries from employees, and we are awarding extra points here for having self-service options.

-Xero is the clear winner here simply for its excellent self-serve capability.
+Xero is the clear winner here simply for its excellent self-service capabilities.
 Employees can download the Xero Me app to their phone and instantly get access to their own encrypted e-payslips and payroll information.
-It also has a good range of addon apps in their marketplace that extends the usability of payroll by adding on extra services such as HR Partner or UpSheets.
+It also has a good range of add-on apps (found in their marketplace) that extends the usability of payroll by adding on extra services such as HR Partner or UpSheets.
 Ironically, you can even connect Xero payroll to Quickbooks accounts!

-BrightPay has a less refined connectivity method and some of the integration is achieved by export/imports but it does score well in one respect.
-By showing its background as a bureau software, Brightpay will link directly to many pension providers to allow auto-upload of contribution records and as such will remove an irksome chore from the payroll schedule.
+BrightPay has a less refined connectivity and some of the integration is achieved by export/imports, but it does score well in one respect.
+As a bureau software, Brightpay will link directly to many pension providers to allow auto-upload of contribution records thus removing an additional layer of admin from the payroll schedule.
 FreeAgent has a less developed marketplace for its integrations but there are still some very well-known and usable apps including Zapier and Simple-Simon.

 Round 4 – Price.
 The winner is ….Freeagent

-Pricing for payroll software often changes depending upon how many employees you have.
-This means that a solution that might look cheap when you have 1 staff member becomes expensive when you have 30, so please bear this in mind when it comes to choosing, if you are basing your decision on price.
+Pricing for payroll software often changes depending upon how many employees you have, which means that a solution that might look cheap when you have one staff member becomes expensive when you have 30.
+So, make sure you do all the necessary calculations before choosing if you are basing your decision primarily on price.

 Bear in mind that if you want to add on the accounting function, you will pay a minimum of £10 per month extra.